fabienne088/immo-eliza-ml/MODELSCARD.md

 | MSE            | 14620510605.64 | 89505049990.32 |
 | RMSE           | 120915.30      | 299173.95      |

+Visualisations of the performance will be added soon.

 ## Limitations

-What are the limitations of your model?
+The limitations of my model still need to be explored.
+Feature names of new data will interfere if they are named differently than in the test dataset.

 ## Usage

-What are the dependencies, what scripts are there to train the model, how to generate predictions, ...
+The results depends on which feature in the future will be more important than it is now.

+To train the model there are for now notebooks, scripts are in progress.
+A script to generate predictions is also in progress.

 ## Maintainers